imyingchulo/gprs/README.md

   --help                         Show this message and exit.
 ````
 #### Result:
-This options will generate one file in `prs` folder:
+This option will generate one file in `prs` folder:
 - `*.sscore`